 Address: Central Shaft Road, Florida

 About: Florida’s North Pond in Savoy State Forest has a peaceful and family-friendly beach spot.
 Stairs and a ramp lead down to a very lengthy beach with a large roped off swimming area.
 Up above the beach on the grass there are dozens of picnic tables and grills scattered among bushes and trees.
 A large parking lot and changing facility are located further up the hill.
 There are also beautiful walking trails in the secluded forest.
 The beach is open for swimming from Memorial Day to Labor Day.
-Parking is $8 for Massachusetts residents and $30 for non-Massachusetts residents.
+There may be a fee for parking.

 Lenox Town Beach